 GDP-Linked Bonds as a New Asset Class

 We show that GDP-linked bonds can provide diversification benefits to investors.
-We use a stochastic spanning methodology which makes no assumptions on the distri- butional characteristics of the returns of these novel instruments and test both floaters and linkers.
-None of these types of GDP-linked bonds are spanned by a broad bench- mark set of stocks, bonds, and cash assets, thus providing a new asset class.
-Spanning is ruled out for a wide range of bond design parameters.
-Out-of-sample testing doc- uments economically and statistically significant diversification benefits for investors, with increase in Sharpe ratios 0.10-0.43 for floaters and 0.05-0.17 for linkers over the benchmark portfolio.
-The benefits depend on the risk premium for linkers, whereas floaters are less sensitive to the premium, but benefits persist for a wide range of premia estimated in existing literature and are robust to a randomized test.
-We also document the finance and macro factors that drive GDP-linked bonds performance, using generalised method of moments regressions.
+We use a stochastic spanning methodology which makes no assumptions on the distributional characteristics of the returns of these innovative instruments and apply to test both floaters and linkers.
+We find that both types of GDP-linked bonds are not spanned by a benchmark set of stocks, bonds, and cash assets, thus providing a new asset class.
+Spanning is ruled out for a wide and reasonable range of bond design parameters.
+In out-of-sample testing we find significant diversification benefits for investors, with strongly statistically significant increases in Sharpe ratios in the range 0.10-0.43 for floaters and 0.05-0.17 for linkers over an optimal benchmark portfolio.
+The results for linkers depend on the risk premium that these instruments will trade, while floaters are less sensitive to the premium, but the benefits remain for the range of premia estimated in existing literature.
+Our finding are further explained by documenting the finance and macro factors that drive the performance of GDP-linked bonds, using generalized method of moments regressions.

 Suggested Citation: Suggested Citation